 Pursuant to section 27 of The Land Titles Regulations, 2001, if the authorization is witnessed by a lawyer who is licensed to practice in Saskatchewan pursuant to The Legal Profession Act, 1990, an Affidavit of Execution is not required.

 A lawyer who acts as a witness must sign his or her name to the authorization as a witness.
-There must be at least one full name, either first or second and a last name indicated.

 Under the lawyer's signature the lawyer must clearly identify his or her name.
 The name can be identified by: